Top 2020 games

 Microsoft Flight Simulator

 Microsoft Flight Simulator reignited an old passion of mine in flight sims.
-In sims of years past, the world in which you were flying in felt flat and dull.
+In sims of years past, the world in which you were flying felt flat and dull.
 In Flight Simulator, you are able to fly literally anywhere in the world with relatively realistic satellite imagery and real-time weather patterns.
 Your experience can be as cathartic or intense as you desire.
 Most of my flight time has just been exploring new and familiar places from the skies.

 — Jesse Allen